 - In Sinfest, Seymour, having come prepared, takes rain as an occasion to sing.

-- In one episode of My Little Pony, a wish accidentally makes it stop raining and thus causes a drought, even putting the Sea Ponies in danger because they need to be in water to live and the lakes and rivers are drying up.
+- In the My Little Pony episode "The Magic Coins", Baby Lickity Split accidentally makes a wish on one of the coins to make it stop raining and thus causes a drought, even putting the Sea Ponies in danger because they need to be in water to live and the lakes and rivers are drying up.
 Thus, the ponies and their human friends are happy when it finally rains again, and there's even a song about wanting to have some rain again.

 - At the end of the heatwave episode of Hey Arnold!, it rains, returning everyone to sanity.
 In a subversion, the rain just keeps coming, and everyone has grown tired of it long before the storm has passed.

 - The Heckle and Jeckle cartoon The Rainmakers (1951) has the magpies impulsively wishing it would stop raining forever after a ruined picnic.
 When the consequences (horrible heat and drought) kick in, they set out to undo the wish— and when they succeed they're given a big honorary parade in the pouring rain.

 - Hot and humid summer days when the thunderstorm finally gets here and it cools off.

 - Unless the storm has more lightning than rain and sparks a forest fire.